YingYu12345/Reference_standard_protocol/README.md

 ```
 !
 CAUTION PVCA installation requires more dependent packages and may conflict with other R package versions.
 Creating a conda environment dedicated to PVCA analysis was recommended.

-▲CRITICAL Two files will be obtained after successfully implementing the script, including (1) PVCA value of the expression profiles of multiple batches (PVCA_(date).csv); and (2) a bar plot of the PVCA results of the expression profiles of multiple batches (PVCA_plot_(date).pdf).
+▲CRITICAL Two files will be obtained after successfully implementing the script, including (1) PVCA value of the expression profiles of multiple batches (PVCA_(date).csv) and (2) a bar plot of the PVCA results of the expression profiles of multiple batches (PVCA_plot_(date).pdf).

-2. If batch effects are detected or suspected, a reference-material-based ratio method should be applied for batch-effect correction.
+2. A reference-material-based ratio method should be applied for batch-effect correction if batch effects are detected or suspected.
 Specifically, ratio-based expression data are obtained within each batch on a gene-by-gene basis.
 For each gene, calculate the mean of expression profiles (e.g. log2FPKM) of replicates of reference sample(s), and then subtract it from the log2FPKM values of that gene in each study.
 Run the script:
 ```
 Rscript path-to/ratio.R -i path-to/example_expr_multibatch_log2.csv -m path-to/metadata.csv -o path-to/
 ```
-▲CRITICAL Samples that will be used as denominator for performing ratio-based method shall be annotated in metadata.csv file.
+▲CRITICAL Samples that will be used as the denominator for performing the ratio-based method shall be annotated in the metadata.csv file.

 ▲CRITICAL This step is not obligatory and depends on the preceding diagnostic results.
 We recommend to use log2-transformed FPKM data in this step.
 A file named RNA_expression_ratio_(date).csv will be obtained after successfully implementing the script, which contains the ratio-based expression profiles of each gene.